On this page:

 | ~else result_expr

-Tries matching the result of target_expr against each bind in sequence, and as soon as one matches, returns the result of the corresponding result_body block.
-The keyword ~else can be used as a synonym for _ (which matches any value without binding any identifiers) in the last clause.
+Tries matching the results of target_expr against each values_bind in sequence, and as soon as one matches, returns the result of the corresponding result_body block.
+The keyword ~else can be used as a synonym for a pattern that always matches without binding any identifiers in the last clause.

-Typically, a bind imposes requires on a value and binds some number of identifiers as a result of a successful match.
+Typically, a bind in values_bind imposes requirement on a value and binds some number of identifiers as a result of a successful match.
 For example, a literal number works as a bind pattern, but it binds zero identifiers.
-An identifier as a bind pattern matches any value and binds the identifier the the matching value.
-A list form is a bind pattern with subpatterns as its elements, and it matches a list with the right number of elements that match match the corresponding pattern.
+An identifier as a bind pattern matches any value and binds the identifier to the matching value.
+A list form is a bind pattern with subpatterns as its elements, and it matches a list with the right number of elements that match the corresponding pattern.
 A when or unless can impose a side condition on a match.
 The set of bind forms is extensible, so it cannot be completely enumerated here.

 > match 1+2